usc-sail/tiles-dataset-release/src/feature_processing/1_raw_json_to_csv/README.md

 The scripts in this folder are for the first stage of processing.
 Each script is named after the sensor data stream it is intended for (e.g., *fitbit\_json\_to\_csv.py* operates on the raw Fitbit data), and each simply transforms the information in its raw form (e.g., json format) into a more readable tabular format (e.g., csv format).

 ## Execution
-Each script is either written in Python or Julia and is intended to execute from the command line.
+Each script is either written in Python or Bash and is intended to execute from the command line.
 The instructions for running each script are printed out when users attempt to run the script with no parameters.
 Further instructions for each type of script are given below.

 ### Python
 Each python script contains a Unix-style header allowing it to be executed from the command line on most modern Linux distributions.
 For example, to run the fitbit script, type this into the command line: